I have revised the article in the light of two developments:

 “If there was a single question that obsessed 20th century managers, from Frederick Taylor to Jack Welch, it was this: How do we get more out of our people?
 At one level, this question is innocuous—who can object to the goal of raising human productivity?
 Yet it’s also loaded with industrial age thinking: How do we (meaning ‘management’) get more (meaning units of production per hour) out of our people (meaning the individuals who are obliged to follow our orders)?
 Ironically, the management model encapsulated in this question virtually guarantees that a company will never get the best out of its people.
 Vassals and conscripts may work hard, but they don’t work willingly.”

-Proposition 9: Truly original ideas having the potential to enrich the world come to us by means of creative imagination, and not through synthetic imagination, which produces derivative ideas and mediocrity.
+Proposition 8: Truly original ideas with the potential to enrich the world come to us by means of creative imagination, and not through synthetic imagination, which produces derivative ideas and mediocrity.

 The process of combining existing ideas to create a new one is a product of synthetic imagination.
 This is described by Napoleon Hill in his classic book, Think and Grow Rich (pdf of entire book), and contrasted with creative imagination: